 Start: January (or start in September for one term English Language Preparation)

 Term 2: 06/04/2020-26/06/2020

 Study one term of English Language Preparation before starting this programme

 I think the placement really helped me to figure out what I wanted to do for my specialisation and future career.

-Katy from China studied International Business and Management at Hanze University of Applied Sciences
+Studied International Business and Management at Hanze University of Applied Sciences